wheresrhys/fetch-mock/docs/docs/API/route/matcher.md

 Match only requests that send a JSON body with the exact structure and properties as the one provided here.

 Note that if matching on body _and_ using `Request` instances in your source code, this forces fetch-mock into an asynchronous flow _before_ it is able to route requests effectively.
-This means no [inspection methods](#api-inspectionfundamentals) can be used synchronously.
+This means no [call history methods](/fetch-mock/docs/API/CallHistory) can be used synchronously.
 You must first either await the fetches to resolve, or `await fetchMock.callHistory.flush()`.
 The popular library [Ky](https://github.com/sindresorhus/ky) uses `Request` instances internally, and so also triggers this mode.

 e.g.`{body: { "key1": "value1", "key2": "value2" }}`